 Never shake kombucha bottle vigorously because of possible champagne-popping effect due to natural carbonation process.

 WHEN NOT TO TAKE KOMBUCHA:

-Note: active bowel movement can initially occur and is actually desirable, as this indicates that your gut flora is balancing and body cleanse itself, so keep it up, you will feel better after couple of days of consumption.
+Example given, active bowel movement may initially occur and is actually desirable, as this indicates that your gut flora is balancing and body cleanse itself, so keep it up, you will feel better after couple of days of consumption.

 Kombucha versus Water Kefir

 Kombucha's closest rival in the market is Water Kefir.
 Tastes sweeter and not as tart, water kefir offers hydration like nothing else could compete.
 When you have to decide between the two, here are some pointers:

 Kombucha can be an aid to digestion.
 In addition to the beneficial bacteria, it also contains some acids and enzymes to aid in the breaking down of food.
 Kombucha tea can contain caffeine, depending on the tea used.